Should I send my Child to Kota for IIT JEE Preparation?

 You may think that you have not lived up to the expectations of your parents, but it’s not true.
 They just want to see you happy and successful in life.
 They want you to live your life.

-Studying from a prestigious institute is an opportunity and it’s great if you get it, but if not, then there will be plenty of other ways to succeed in life and one day you will achieve it.
+Studying from a prestigious institute is an opportunity and it’s great if you get it, but if not, then there are plenty of other ways to succeed in life.

 Fee spent and dummy school data source: Huffingtonpost